paul-abhirup/Obsidian/Obsidian/Web Development/Reactjs/01 React Deep Dive.md

 ```

 the button , title , parent ----- re-renders
-but he multiple children (that didn't changed ) don't re-render
+but the multiple children (that didn't changed ) don't re-render
 if a parent re-renders all child also re-renders until wrapped inside a react .memo
 so what u have wrapped inside a react.memo if that doesn't gets updated the following static children also don't gets updated
 ex-